patrickltobing/cyclevae-vc-neuralvoco/README.md

 * Created experiment branch (exp) for agile update version
     * Added Laplace fine-sampling for fine-structure recovery of mel-spectrogram
     * Added the use of mel-filterbank to encode WORLD spectrum instead of mel-cepstrum
-    * Development of mel-cepstrum based (WORLD) is suspended to allocate resources for mel-spectrogram systems
+    * Development of mel-cepstrum based (WORLD) is suspended to focus on mel-spectrogram systems
     * Contents will be merged with v2.1 and master when confirmed
 * In progress
     * Publish code of Multiband WaveRNN real-time in C (AVX/FMA/Neon) ~ 0.3 - 0.5 RT